 Just as everyone experiences loss and grief, no one escapes feelings of anger.
 Even Jesus was filled with righteous indignation.
 We’ve been taught to keep our emotions under control…”Keep Calm and Carry On”, but it is important that wherever they originate…the deep despair of death, the myriad minor daily exasperations, or watching ice cream puddle at your feet…to feel all the feels.
 It’s not healthy to deny or suppress anger.
 Bottled anger often destroys the vessel that contains it.
 Might as well look it in the eye and name it.
 Don’t be afraid to feel the heat and energy of it.
 Let it wash over you and wallow in it for a spell.
 Know it for what it is.
 Then find a way to let the air out of the balloon.
 Channel that power into a form of positive expression and find a way to get the mad out that doesn’t involve kicking the cat, breaking the dishes, or giving yourself another reason to be angry.

 “We’ve all got both light and dark inside us.
 What matters is the part we choose to act on.
 That’s who we really are.”JK Rowling, Harry Potter and the Order of the Phoenix

 My short fuse won’t last forever, but it will probably come again.
-When it does I’ll be ready for it, recognize it, and then like Billy, maybe I can transform it into something creative, beautiful and perhaps…after a satisfyingly inappropriate gesticulation or two… it will lead me back to wholeness.
+When it does, I’ll be ready for it, recognize it, and then like Billy, maybe I can transform it into something creative and beautiful, and perhaps…after a satisfyingly inappropriate gesticulation or two… it will lead me back to wholeness.